angular/angularfire/README.md

 <strong><pre>ng add @angular/fire</pre></strong>

-_Note: If you want to `ng add` AngularFire and will be using Hosting/Cloud Functions then you will want to configure the Firebase CLI first so that you are logged in for the schematics that are run as part of `ng add @angular/fire`.
+_Note: If you want to ng add AngularFire and will be using Hosting/Cloud Functions, you need to configure the Firebase CLI first so that you are logged in for the schematics that are run as part of `ng add @angular/fire`.
 Follow [this guide](docs/install-firebase-tools.md) to have the Firebase CLI walk you through the setup._